-Flax seeds, pumpkin seeds, cashews, peanuts, walnuts, blueberries, blackcurrants, acai berries, raspberries, eggs, milk, yogurt, liver, colorful fruits like cantaloupes, watermelon, avocados, plums, oranges, apples, grapes, cherries etc.
+Flax seeds, pumpkin seeds, cashews, peanuts, walnuts, blueberries, blackcurrants, acai berries, raspberries, eggs, milk, yoghurt, liver, colourful fruits like cantaloupes, watermelon, avocados, plums, oranges, apples, grapes, cherries etc.

-Therefore it is a important to keep the body properly hydrated always to keep the memory sharp.
+Therefore it is important to keep the body properly hydrated always to keep the memory sharp.

 - Saturated Fats

-Studies have shown that diets rich in saturated fats, trans fats and/or cholesterol impair memory and cognition functions.
+Studies have shown that diets rich in saturated fats, trans fats and/or cholesterol impairs memory and cognition functions.

 Consume less of saturated fats.

-Intake of less calories reduces the neuronal dysfunction and degeneration while high calorie diets also increase the risk of Alzheimer's.
+Intake of fewer calories reduces the neuronal dysfunction and degeneration while high-calorie diets also increase the risk of Alzheimer's.

 Do not consume excess calories.

-Gingko biloba and Ginseng are believed to improve memory in aging adults.
+Gingko biloba and Ginseng are believed to improve memory in ageing adults.

-To summarize the above, memory and aging are directly linked and normal memory loss called forgetfulness occurs as we age.
+To summarize the above, memory and ageing are directly linked and normal memory loss called forgetfulness occurs as we age.

 However, there are certain factors within our control that if taken care of can not only slow down this memory decline but help to improve and increase memory.